cjedwa/Network-Scripts/README.txt

   -u          User name for session.
   -i          Pause for input between each SSH session.
   -V          Toggle verbosity.
 Default is False.
 Example, -V True will turn on verbosity.
+  -m          Get end device info and dump to yaml.